 Earlier this month, the Supreme Court delivered its decision in Canada (Public Safety and Emergency Preparedness) v Chhina, 2019 SCC 29, which dealt with the availability of habeas corpus to control the constitutionality of a person’s continued detention by Canadian immigration authorities.
-More precisely the issue was whether the detention review scheme set up by the Immigration and Refugee Protection Act (IRPA) and regulations made under it was ” is as broad and advantageous ” to the detainee than a habeas corpus application.
-By a 6-1 majority, the Court held that although the IRPA (concededly) provide an adequate review scheme for challenges based on immigration law issues, it did not do so for those aimed at the unconstitutionality of the “length, conditions and uncertain duration” of immigration detention.
+More precisely the issue was whether the detention review scheme set up by the Immigration and Refugee Protection Act (IRPA) and regulations made under it “is as broad and advantageous” to the detainee as a habeas corpus application.
+By a 6-1 majority, the Court held that although the IRPA (concededly) provides an adequate review scheme for challenges based on immigration law issues, it does not do so for those aimed at the unconstitutionality of the “length, conditions and uncertain duration” of immigration detention.

 Justice Abella dissents.
 In her view, the liberty interests of immigration detainees can and must be protected by a proper interpretation and application of the IRPA and its regulations.
 She is concerned that the majority’s decision will, in practice nullify the detention review scheme set up by the IRPA, as detainees turn to habeas corpus instead.
 “It is far more consistent with the purposes of the scheme”, Justice Abella insists, “to breathe the fullest possible remedial life into the” IRPA.
 Jutice Abella emphasizes the obligation of administrative decision-makers under the IRPA “to exercise their discretion in accordance with the Charter“, as well as the need to interpret the IRPA in way that maximizes constitutional protections.
 As a result, she rejects what she sees as the applicant’s “attempt to ignore the body explicitly and exclusively tasked with carrying out the purposes of IRPA by wrapping his immigration detention with a Charter ribbon”.